-Your health care provider will do an exam of your groin, testicles, and abdomen.
-Your health care provider will ask you questions about the pain such as:
+Your provider will do an exam of your groin, testicles, and abdomen.
+Your provider will ask you questions about the pain such as:

 - How long have you had testicular pain?
-Did is start suddenly or slowly?
+Did it start suddenly or slowly?

 - Where do you feel the pain?
 Is it on one or both sides?